litebird/litebird_sim/docs/source/scanning.rst

-1. Once the duration of the simulation (one hour in the example above), we call the method :meth:`.Simulation.generate_bore2ecl_quaternions`, which forces the framework to compute how the orientation of the spacecraft with respect to the sky sphere evolves with time.
-This method produces a set of `quaternions <https://en.wikipedia.org/wiki/Quaternion>`_, which encode the result of the composition of all the rotations described above; these quaternions are saved in the ``bore2ecliptic_quats`` field of the ``sim`` class.
+1. Once the duration of the simulation (one hour in the example above), we call the method :meth:`.Simulation.generate_spin2ecl_quaternions`, which forces the framework to compute how the orientation of the spacecraft with respect to the sky sphere evolves with time.
+This method produces a set of `quaternions <https://en.wikipedia.org/wiki/Quaternion>`_, which encode the result of the composition of all the rotations (spin, precession, revolution around the Sun) described above;
+   these quaternions are saved in the ``spin2ecliptic_quats`` field of the ``sim`` class.

-2. When the simulation code needs to determine where a detector is pointing to (the detector ``det`` in our example), the quaternions are used to retrieve the coordinates on the Sky sphere and the polarization angle, both computed in the Ecliptic reference frame with the sampling rate of the detector, which in our example is 10 Hz (i.e., ten samples per second).
+2. When the simulation code needs to determine where a detector is pointing to (the detector ``det`` in our example), the quaternions are used to retrieve (1) the coordinates on the Sky sphere, and (2) the polarization angle.
+Both quantities are computed in the Ecliptic reference frame using the sampling rate of the detector, which in our example is 10 Hz (i.e., ten samples per second).
 In the example above, this is done by the method :meth:`.Observation.get_pointings`.

-3. There is an ambiguity in our definition of «boresight»: are we using the boresight direction of LFT or MHFT?
-The answer is: it depends!
-The two boresight direction are actually the same but with a phase π in the angle with respect to the spin axis, so that if the boresight for LFT at time :math:`t` is at an angle :math:`\theta_\mathrm{LFT}(t) = 2\pi\nu t`, the boresight for MHFT is :math:`\theta_\mathrm{MHFT}(t) = 2\pi\nu t + \pi`.
-Using one boresight or another is the same as introducing a phase delay in the spinning, which is usually harmless unless you are simulating the acquisition of detectors from both instruments.

 Computing the spacecraft's orientation
 --------------------------------------